 Even though Poland is not the most popular country to travel in Europe, it’s definitely worth visiting!
-It has it all: delicious food, amazing landscapes, beautiful monuments, friendly people, and low prices.
+It has it all: delicious food, amazing landscapes, beautiful monuments, and friendly people.
 It’s hard NOT to fall in love in this country.
 In this post, we are sharing the good things about Poland and why it’s a travel destination worth considering.

 We asked fellow travel bloggers to share their favorite things about Poland.
 If you are visiting our beautiful homeland soon, be sure to join our Poland Travel Planning Facebook group.
 We will be happy to help you plan your trip!